© Tom Spencer

 “I wasn’t allowed my own door keys,” Trixie said.
 “I’d just have to wait outside.”

 “I just look back and feel so guilty,” Mags said.
 The way she spoke, it was like she had been there as well or something, outside the locked door, also waiting to get in.
 Or inside the house, maybe.
-That would be more like it, inside having a fag on the sofa, cackling away like some hen party and wondering which chomp of a vendor to put the squeeze on next.
+That would be more like it, inside having a fag on the sofa, cackling away like a hen party and wondering which chomp of a vendor to put the squeeze on next.

 Too busy stuffing her face probably, but I didn’t say this.
 I wanted to ask Mags about the kids and how they felt about mummy using a website to meet men and their dicks.
 I thought about her taking the men upstairs past her kids’ bedrooms, and then I thought about how my own sadness made me a bit nasty.
 Like I wanted to bring other people down, wound them somehow.
 All the while acting so pleasant.

-The whole lunch was simply crumbling away.
+The whole lunch was crumbling away.
 I started to feel responsible somehow, and I drank more and more wine.

 I decided to say what was on my mind.
 It had been long enough.
 I put down my knife and fork, because this could take some time.
 “Your situation, your horrid situation Trixie, it’s like the parable of the toad that is placed in a saucepan of water.”